DariusSasarman/CNP-Validator-In-Assembly/README.md

 After checking all cnp's, it concatenates the result next to each cnp, and, at the end of the file, several statistics such as "Male / Female" count or "Age group" count.

-## how to run, in case you don't usually have a MS-DOS emulator running around in your computer:
-1. Run the installer TASM installer.
-2. Goto C:\Tasm 1.4\Tasm (ish, something like that)
-3. Move files from "files" there, so that MSDOS can see those.
-4. Open "Tasm 1.4 Windows 7 ..." shortcut from desktop (after instalation).
-5. MSDOS boots up.
-6. Write "main" in MSDOS terminal (-yeah, yeah I just left it like that.)
-7. Use CNP.txt for file testing
-8. Use dir/cd/ etc commands when in need to explore/fix.

-I don't own the rights to said emulator.
-Only the provided assembly code belongs to me.